Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds: Intrinsically DRC-Compliant Generative Manifold

 Using this gradient information, we train the generator with a topological loss function that incorporates geometric constraints such as minimum width and spacing.
 Furthermore, since sharp corners also constitute a design rule violation, the loss implicitly includes a curvature constraint to ensure all generated edges are smooth and fabrication-compatible relative to the specified minimum feature size.
 The upsampling layers in the generator further reinforce this curvature constraint by expanding small feature maps into larger ones while also performing spatial smoothing.
 Using a single-etch silicon photonic platform with boundaries between $\mathrm{Si}$ and $\text{SiO}_{2}$ materials, we formulate this topological loss~\cite{HammondAlec2021} as

 Here, $\rho$ represents a normalized permittivity distribution between 0 ($\text{SiO}_{2}$) and 1 ($\text{Si}$), while the scalars $\eta_{d}$ and $\eta_{e}$ serve as permittivity thresholds (between 0 and 1) for the erosion and dilation operations.
-The auxiliary functions $I_{\text{LW}}$ and $I_{\text{LS}}$ represent inflection regions that determine whether the design topology remains invariant under a strategically chosen sequence of erosions and dilations, see Supporting Information 1.
+The auxiliary functions $I_{\text{LW}}$ and $I_{\text{LS}}$ represent inflection regions that determine whether the design topology remains invariant under a strategically chosen sequence of erosions and dilations, see Supporting Information~1.
 As constructed, this loss function does not explicitly include terms for minimum area or minimum enclosed area.
 Instead, the generator automatically removes small islands through the differentiable morphological closing layer, whose kernel size exceeds the minimum feature size.
 Likewise, smoothing introduced by the initial cascaded upsampling prevents the formation of small holes, thereby ensuring compliance with the minimum enclosed area requirement.
+Importantly, the minimum area and minimum enclosed area thresholds are not rigidly coupled to these minimum linewidth and linespacing parameters, and can be controlled independently by adjusting the upsampling ratio and the morphological closing kernel size.
+However, the closing kernel's physical footprint must remain above the configured minimum linewidth to avoid removal of otherwise compliant narrow geometrical features.
+A conservative lower bound on the minimum area and minimum enclosed area can be estimated directly from the morphological closing kernel operating on the 25 nm output grid: the $3\times3$ kernel of the EBL generator yields a footprint floor of $75~\text{nm} \times 75~\text{nm}$, and the $7\times7$ kernel of the PL generator yields $175~\text{nm} \times 175~\text{nm}$.

-For characterizing the performance of a device created with this process, the input and output waveguides are placed before the morphological closing operation.
-This sequence ensures fabrication-compatible connections between the device geometry and the attached waveguides.
+To ensure that design rule constraints are satisfied not only within the design domain but also at the device boundaries and at waveguide--device junctions, two complementary measures are incorporated during training and inference.
+During training, a $1~\mu$m (40-pixel) SiO$_2$ padding is appended to the top, bottom, and right edges of every generated device, and input/output waveguides with randomly assigned widths and positions along these edges are incorporated prior to morphological closing, explicitly exposing boundary regions and waveguide interfaces to the DRC loss.
+During inference, the input and output waveguides are similarly integrated into the binary permittivity distribution immediately after thresholding and before morphological closing, so that any DRC violations arising at the waveguide--device interface are resolved by the closing operation before the layout is converted to a GDS file.
+The complete boundary compliance procedure is described in detail in Supporting Information~2.
 For this specific generator and loss function, we specify minimum width and spacing as 60~nm, for compatibility with standard EBL processes available.
 The model also allows for configuration with larger feature sizes for PL, as discussed in the later sections.